There seems to be a lot of confusion out there over the question “As a songwriter, how do I submit songs to the music business?”

 Publishers are looking at the quality of your song, not so much the quality of the recording.

 The only way a publisher makes money is if they get a song recorded.
 So, if they can’t get your song(s) recorded, they aren’t going to be interested.
-If you get an opportunity to meet with and pitch to a publisher, you need to research what that publisher does, who their writers are, etc. That information will help you pitch that publisher something he or she might like.
+If you get an opportunity to meet with and pitch to a publisher, you need to research what that publisher does, who their writers are, etc. That information will help you submit songs that the publisher is more apt to like.

 PRO reps can call publishers and get you meetings if they like what you do.